global-hydrodynamics/global-hydrodynamics.github.io/_pages/yamazaki-cv-e.md

 Water flows in rivers and floodplains are inherently multi-scale phenomena, strongly controlled by both basin-scale water budgets (over 1,000 km) and fine-scale channel and micro-topographic features (below 100 m).
 A central challenge in global hydrodynamics modeling is how to bridge this large gap in spatial scales within a single, consistent theoretical framework.

-I develop global river models (e.g., CaMa-Flood) that can consistently simulate water levels, discharge, and inundation extent using efficient algorithms based on subgrid topography representation.
+I develop [global river models CaMa-Flood](../CaMa-Flood) that can consistently simulate water levels, discharge, and inundation extent using efficient algorithms based on subgrid topography representation.
 Rather than focusing only on discharge, my goal is to reproduce, consistently at the global scale, the basic physical principle that “water flows from higher to lower places.”
 Designing model structures that satisfy both computational efficiency and physical fidelity is key to this effort.

 CaMa-Flood is one of the few models currently capable of consistently simulating discharge, water levels, and inundation extent for all rivers on Earth.
 It is released as open source, has over 1,000 registered users, and has grown into an international modeling platform used by research institutes and operational meteorological agencies worldwide.